Containers

 When specifying configuration values for container-level settings, you can specify a default value for all containers, one or more values for specific named containers, or a comma-separated list.

-• Default ("RequestsOnly"): default values for all containers are simple strings with a valid value for the setting.
-The default value will be used for any containers that do not have a named value.
+• Default ("RequestsRaiseLimitsIfNeeded"): default values for all containers are simple strings with a valid value for the setting.
+The default value is used for any containers that do not have a named value.

 • Named ("istio-proxy=DoNotOptimize"): named container settings apply the value to containers with the given name.
 The name is specified first, followed by an = sign, then the value to apply to that container.